Having a Baby?

 Congratulations, you just found out you're expecting a baby!
-While we don't need to know before you tell your family, we do need to know 3 to 6 months before your expected date of delivery.
+While we don't need to know before you tell your family, we do need to know at least 6 weeks before your expected date of delivery.

-An employee that has successfully completed a one-year term of service is entitled to a one-year maternity related leave of absence.
-An employee may also request to return to work after a minimum of 18 weeks from the date of birth of the child.
-Apply for your leave to Human Resources during this time frame and attach a note from your doctor confirming this date.
+An employee that has successfully completed 90 days of service is entitled to a maternity related leave of absence.
+The leave may be comprised of sick leave and maternity leave.
+Apply for your leave to Human Resources during this time frame and attach a note from your doctor confirming your estimated due date and the dates you would like to start and end your leave.
 You will receive detailed information on what's to come from the Director of Personnel and Payroll.

 2 weeks before your due date ...